-- 256. For this reason, industry representatives advocate a proportional allocation arrangement that allows each extractive user group to share in the available stock abundance and would therefore provide each legitimate sector with an incentive to protect and enhance their respective harvest opportunities. - 257.
-These issues apply to other than rock lobster fisheries.
+- 213. For this reason, industry representatives advocate a proportional allocation arrangement that allows each extractive user group to share in the available stock abundance and would therefore provide each legitimate sector with an incentive to protect and enhance their respective harvest opportunities. - These issues apply to other than rock lobster fisheries.
 The debate has raised issues of fairness and equity.
 In rock lobster fisheries such as CRA 1 and CRA 2, where industry suggest an increasing proportion of the total catch is taken by non-commercial fishermen, allocation policies are of strong interest to commercial fishermen.
-In the absence of allocation principles, industry is concerned that any future actions required to maintain stock sizes could come at the expense of commercial operators and erode the property rights which are the foundation of the QMS. - 258.
-Industry representatives acknowledge that rock lobster fisheries are 'shared' fisheries that have significant social and cultural values in addition to economic values.
+In the absence of allocation principles, industry is concerned that any future actions required to maintain stock sizes could come at the expense of commercial operators and erode the property rights which are the foundation of the QMS. - Industry representatives acknowledge that rock lobster fisheries are 'shared' fisheries that have significant social and cultural values in addition to economic values.
 However, industry cannot support other than a proportional aggregate amateur fishing allowance within the constraints of a TAC.
-Industry also submits that the initial allowances made in the TAC setting process establish a 'benchmark' for shares of the available yield which can then become the basis for negotiation between user groups at a regional level as to future levels of access and use of rock lobster fisheries. - 259.
-Industry submits that a formal allocation of 'shares' to amateur fishing provides an incentive required to bind that stakeholder group into an ongoing co-operative management, compliance, and research planning process at a regional level. - The NZRFC has noted the admission by the Minister and MFish that the amateur fishing right is poorly defined and poorly managed.
+Industry also submits that the initial allowances made in the TAC setting process establish a 'benchmark' for shares of the available yield which can then become the basis for negotiation between user groups at a regional level as to future levels of access and use of rock lobster fisheries. - 216.
+Industry submits that a formal allocation of 'shares' to amateur fishing provides an incentive required to bind that stakeholder group into an ongoing co-operative management, compliance, and research planning process at a regional level. - 217.
+The NZRFC has noted the admission by the Minister and MFish that the amateur fishing right is poorly defined and poorly managed.
 They further note the admission that over a period the amateur fishing right has been eroded.
 The NZRFC accepted a challenge by the Minister and MFish to work jointly towards properly defining that right and setting an appropriate management structure. - Representatives of the NZRFC and officials from MFish formed the Recreational Rights Working Group (RRWG) to define the nature and extent of the amateur fishing right.
 The RRWG report was released for widespread consultation.
 The RRWG then reported to Cabinet with an analysis of the public submissions and recommendations.
-The Minister then established a Ministerial Consultative Group (MCG) that discussed the outcomes of public consultations and possible solutions. - 262.
-Following consideration through the MCG process the Minister reported to Cabinet, who agreed objectives to provide a basis for continuing discussion and development of options for further public consultation.
+The Minister then established a Ministerial Consultative Group (MCG) that discussed the outcomes of public consultations and possible solutions.